pdelfino/Projeto-livre/README.md

 However, I was the leader of the  team responsible for building this project.
 The team had people with desing, programming and law skills.
 I was responsible for submiting the code for the contest _Vai Mudar na Copa_ via Github.
-The code remains here.
+The code remained here.

 The main author of this code was Thiago Cavalcante.
 His email is: ```thicosc at gmail dot com```.